AtlasOfLivingAustralia/ALA4R/README.md

 ALA4R enables the R community to directly access data and resources hosted by the ALA.

+**NOTE** The next release of ALA4R will be version 2.0.0.
+This will be a major update to simplify the process of downloading data, make behaviour across functions consistent, and remove redundant functionality.
+In the coming weeks, you will be able to test out the new functionality in the `upgrade` branch.
+If you have any questions or suggestions, please contact us at <support@ala.org.au>

 The use-examples presented at the [2014 ALA Science Symposium](http://www.ala.org.au/blogs-news/2014-atlas-of-living-australia-science-symposium/)